lanikai/alohacam/README.md

 Excellent – we can't wait to hear it!
 Send us a note at aloha@lanikailabs.com!

 # Help!
 I can't get this to work!
 Here's a step-by-step [guide](/GUIDE.md) to walk you through the setup process.
 If you're still running into issues, shoot us an email at aloha@lanikailabs.com!

+# I accidentally deleted my device and can't re-add it!
+Whoops!
+No worries – just run `rm cert.pem` on your device to clear the original certificate.
+Now you should be able to re-add it!
+Reach out to us at aloha@lanikailabs.com if you're still having issues.

 # What else do I need to know?
 We know no one reads these, but just in case...